 Domains

-You can easily add your own domains to Coolify or your resources.
+You can easily add your own domains to your applications and services in Coolify.
+Databases do not support domain configuration.

 All domain fields are capable to generate your proxy configurations based on the following rules: